-I am not alone in my belief that the most important decisions a leader makes involve selecting the best people to join their team.
+I am not alone in my belief that the most important decisions leaders make involve selecting the best people to join their team.

 Steve Jobs - "I noticed that the dynamic range between what an average person could accomplish and what the best person could accomplish was 50 or 100 to 1."